My son is turning 1… and thus far, I have resisted posting his scrumptious little face for the world to see on the internet.

 Once it’s out, it can’t go back in.

-When you post any image on social media, it is never retrievable.
-Like, you can delete it all you want, once it’s been put on the sushi bar, it’s done.
-There ain’t no going back.
-Those pictures are forever on the internet, for the ENTIRE WORLD to find, see and exploit.
+When you post any image on social media, anyone can own it.
+Those pictures are free for people all over the ENTIRE WORLD to find, see and exploit.

 The Dark Net

 The point above leads me to this.
 You there, with 3256 friends and 1926 followers.
-In fact, you there with 217 friends (that’s actually me 🙂 ) and 122 followers.
+In fact, you there with 217 friends, and 122 followers.

-If not, why trust them with the ins and outs of your child’s life, every aspect of their face, body, health information, location?
+Do you 100% trust them with the ins and outs of your child’s life, their likes, dislikes, every aspect of their face, body, health information, location?

-Reality check Numero Two: I have witnessed first-hand how CLEVER paedophiles are.
+I have witnessed first-hand how CLEVER paedophiles are.
 Trust me.
-They live right next door to you.
-They have children attending your school.
+They live on your street.
+They could have children attending your school.
 They are nice as pie.
-They *innocently* have your daughter’s number for his own children to contact.
-Nah.
-F*** that.
+And they seem so very normal!

 So they genuinely could be hustled somewhere in amongst your friends’ list.
 In fact, statistics say they most likely are.